-This has been a favourite song since the days of sitting in the backseat of our parent’s car going on road trips.
-The World At Large is about a drifter that isn’t exactly sure what they’re looking for or what they want but they know that everything will be okay in the end.
-It’s the perfect song to go along with that restlessness that never goes away.
-The World At Large flows perfectly into Float On on the same album – Pro tip: listen to them back to back.
+This has been a favourite song since the days of sitting in the backseat of our parent’s cars going on road trips.
+The World At Large is about a drifter who isn’t exactly sure what they’re looking for or what they want, but they know that everything will be okay in the end.
+It’s the perfect song to ease our restlessness.
+The World At Large flows perfectly into Float On on the same album.
+Listen to them back to back for pure chilled vibes.

 23. Mountain Sound – Of Monsters And Men

-We threw in Mountain Sound because it makes us think of hiking through Iceland and gets hyped up to go one day (Of Monsters and Men are from Reykjavik btw).
+We threw in Mountain Sound because it makes us think of hiking through Iceland and gets us hyped up to go one day (Of Monsters and Men are from Reykjavik, BTW).
 The song is also about realising the true weight of your actions, not the weight you perceive that they have, so maybe that will speak to you?